 i.)
 Will the use of PLAs impact the ability of potential Offerors and subcontractors to meet small business utilization goals?

 The use of PLAs actually may impede the ability of potential offerors and subcontractors to meet federal small, minority and disadvantaged business utilization goals and mandates.
-Comments submitted to the FAR Council rulemaking on FAR Case 2009-005 by federal contractors building projects exceeding the $25 million threshold indicate that most small-business contractors are not signatory to a union and would be discouraged from participating on USACE projects subject to PLAs.
+Comments submitted to the FAR Council rulemaking on FAR Case 2009-005 by federal contractors building projects exceeding the $25 million threshold indicate that most small contractors are not signatory to a union and would be discouraged from participating on USACE projects subject to PLAs.

 The National Black Chamber of Commerce wrote this policy statement in opposition to government-mandated PLAs because PLAs harm minority-owned businesses and serve as a barrier to job creation for minority populations: